aconrad/pulley-interview/README.md

 file.
 When we need the next certificate number, we could then aggregate the sum of the counts.
-But that approach seemed fragile and might slow us down because we'd have to read each file (disk access) and sum the counters for every request.
+But that approach seemed fragile and might slow us down because we'd have to read each file (disk access) and sum the counters for every certificate to be issued.
+It could work fine with a database, but this seemed tedious for this exercise.

-Also, a detail that was brought to my attention later was that certificate should no longer issue certificates once the total number of shares have been distributed.
-This was more that just a counter, but a bit of inventory management.
+Also, the service should not issue certificates once all shares have been distributed.
+This becomes more than just a counter, it's inventory management.

 ### Build a stock inventory service